Office Wiring For Your Move or Remodel

 Access Control Systems

-Some entryways, file rooms, or computer rooms may require a card key or biometric identification to access.
+Some entryways, file rooms, or computer rooms may require access via a card key or biometric identification.
 These types of access control devices often need a wired connection.

 Access control office door